basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 The `src` directory contains a single file titled `taste_of_riak.ml`.

-// Connects to a Riak node at 127.0.0.1:8098

-If you set up a local Riak cluster using the [[five minute install]] method, change the pbip let binding to **10018**:
+The sample code tries to connect to 127.0.0.1, port 8098 by default.
+If you set up a local Riak cluster using the [[five minute install]] method, change the `pbip` let binding to **10017**:

 ```
- let pbip = 10018 in
+ let pbip = 10017 in
  ...
 ```